 Sept.
 12, 2023

 Last May, Marielle Williamson was an anonymous teenager doing anonymous teenager things.
 Like her classmates at Eagle Rock High School in Los Angeles, California, she was busy preparing to graduate and to leap across the threshold into adulthood.
 The last thing on her mind was becoming the subject of countless news stories and being thrust into a debate about nutrition, animal welfare and the First Amendment.
 But that’s what happened to her, and that’s the topic of today’s show.
+We were interested in Marielle’s journey because it intersects with efforts to have Congress pass the ADD SOY Act.

 The bill would require the USDA to reimburse schools when they provide soy milk as an alternative to dairy milk in the breakfast and lunch lines.
 Right now, not only does it require notes and special permission even to receive soy milk instead of dairy, but schools aren’t paid back for the cost of it, the way they are when they serve cow’s milk.